howerj/liblisp/liblisp.md

 #### Built in subroutines

+The following is a list of all the built in subroutines that are always available.

         &                  Perform a bitwise AND on two integers
         |                  Perform a bitwise OR on two integers
         ^                  Perform a bitwise XOR on two integers